Steelflier SF746 Review – Seiko VH60 Sweeping Quartz, Sapphire and 200M Under $50

 The fully brushed stainless-steel case feels every bit the part of a purpose-built tool watch.
 There’s not a hint of polish — just clean horizontal brushing across tall, flat flanks that reinforce the rugged, no-nonsense look.
 Subtle 45-degree bevels at the lug junctions prevent sharp edges and improve comfort, while the downturned lugs help it sit low and snug.

 Up top, the brushed bezel rises slightly to give the case visual layering without losing the field aesthetic.
 On the right side sits the unmistakable 10 mm oversized onion crown — fully brushed, deeply grooved, and screw-down.
 Threading is smooth and confident, contributing to the 200 m water-resistance rating.
 It’s the perfect retro accent that gives this utilitarian piece its distinctive character.
+If you’re currently shopping within the tool watch category, there are several comparable models worth considering.

 Movement & Crown